 Company Voluntary Arrangements (CVA)

-A Company Voluntary Arrangement is a "deal" between a company and its creditors to repay them from future profits or from the proceeds of the sale of assets that are no longer required within the business.
+A Company Voluntary Arrangement is a "deal" that is legally binding between a company and its creditors to repay the outstanding debt over a period of time.
+The repayment could be from future profits or from the proceeds of the sale of assets that are no longer required within the business.

 One of the keys to the arrangement is identifying the matters that have caused the financial difficulties and ensuring that these are addressed (making the business viable going forward).
 The business must have a feasible future and cash flow projections will be required.
 The arrangement preserves the company and its business and promises either a partial or full payment to creditors over a period of time.